1. Home

 2. Work out where you could evacuate your pet

 Finding a safe place for your animal can be challenging, especially for horses and farmed animals.
 Before an emergency happens, take time to investigate potential places as part of your emergency or bushfire plan.
 This will help to avoid a delay in evacuating your home and keep all of your family safe.
 To avoid unnecessary risks to you and your pets, move them to a safe place when emergency conditions are forecast (for example, when catastrophic fire risk is declared for the next day or a severe flood watch warning is issued).
-Spending a short time away is better than taking the risk of being caught out or trapped by rapidly-changing, life-threatening conditions.
+Spending a short time away from home is better than taking the risk of being caught out or trapped by rapidly-changing, life-threatening conditions.
 And it provides an opportunity for you to practice your plan.

 Potential evacuation sites